jamesstannah/jamesstannah.github.io/index.md

 </div>

 ## Research Interests
-- Social determinants of sexual health and HIV/STBBI outcomes
+- Social and structural determinants of sexual health & wellbeing and HIV/STBBI outcomes
 - LGBTQIA+ and women’s health in global contexts
 - Structural stigma, discrimination, and interpersonal violence
-- Climate change, resource insecurity, and health
+- Climate change, resource insecurity, and sexual and reproductive health

 ## Highlights
 - Publications in leading journals (see [Publications](/publications/))
-- Collaborations with SSHINE Lab, UofT, and international partners
+- Collaborations with UNAIDS and international partners
-- Speaker at global health and epidemiology conferences
+- Presenter at global health and epidemiology conferences